 The final, no less important infrastructure question relates to updates and budget: make sure you choose an intranet software that doesn’t just work for today.
-When working with Software as a Service (SaaS), which is the case with the G Suite and its accompanying intranet options, you’ll likely be tied into a multi-year contract.
+When working with Software as a Service (SaaS), which is the case with Google Workspace and its accompanying intranet options, you’ll likely be tied into a multi-year contract.
 This means you want to not just analyze current needs, but also what updates you may need in the next five to 10 years.
 Try to anticipate future challenges, consider the best intranet for Google, and find a vendor that is willing to work with you in a partnership to address those needs yet to come.

 Question 6: HOW WILL YOUR EMPLOYEES USE YOUR INTRANET?

 No one likes a white elephant, and technology that doesn’t get used can be some of the loneliest white elephants ever spotted in the wild.
-While there are plenty of ways you can encourage and drive greater intranet adoption and usage of your G Suite intranet, if people don’t like using it there’s no way you can move the needle significantly.
+While there are plenty of ways you can encourage and drive greater intranet adoption and usage of your Google intranet, if people don’t like using it there’s no way you can move the needle significantly.

 Question 7: WHAT ANALYTICS ARE AVAILABLE?